davidycliao/DMASS/README.md

 ## Course Description

 This course aims to provide students with an overview of the theoretical and practical foundations required for managing and analyzing data in R, especially those in social sciences.
-It starts with an introduction to foundational programming to functional programming, data types as well as basic concepts of statistics.
+It starts with an introduction to foundational programming to functional programming , data types as well as basic concepts of statistics.
 We further will examine the different kinds of probability theory, probability distribution, and data-generating process.

 Once getting a solid understanding of the probability theory, we will move on to study hypothesis testing and model estimation.
 More importantly, this course will combine the theoretical content with a rich set of applications so that students can polish up their programming skills in R as well as apply what they learn in real-world cases.